 2. Kids Who Are Not Physically Prepared

-One of the most common causes of an increasing injury rate is that children are not as physically prepared as they were in the past.
+One of the most basketball icon common causes of an increased injury rate is that children are not as physically prepared as they were in the past.
 In other words, those same problems that cause obesity in children—mainly inactivity and poor diet—are adding up to children who lack physical strength and coordination.
-It’s great parents are trying to turn it around, but it’s important to get kids active early on, just as it is important to discourage overtraining in a child whose body is not prepared.
+Its great parents are trying to turn it around, but it’s important to get kids active early on, just as it is important to discourage overtraining in a child whose body is not prepared.
 It takes time to get fit.

 3. Lack of Diversity

-A common trend we are seeing these days are children who play one sport year round so that they may excel.
+A common trend we are seeing these days are children swimming icon who play one sport year-round so that they may excel.
 While this may make them a better player and add up to winning streaks for the team, it can also leady to sports-specific overtraining.
 They may be better off playing a diversity of sports throughout the year and according to the seasons.

 4. Parental Expectations

-Another big cause of sports injury in children is parental expectations.
+Another big cause of soccer icon injury in children is parental expectations.
 Many parents dream of their child making it to the pros, and many push their children far too hard, resulting in overtraining or playing through minor injuries, which often turns them into bigger ones.

-While it’s great to get your child involved because of all the life skills and physical competencies we get from sports, it should be more about health and fun than producing the next Kobe Bryant.
-They more parents change their focus and put it where it counts, the less likely injuries become.
+While it’s great to get your track icon involved because of all the life skills and physical competencies we get from sports, it should be more about health and fun than producing the next Kobe Bryant.
+The more parents change their focus and put it where it counts, the less likely injuries become.